Provisional results suggest a tight presidential race in Kenya between Deputy President William Ruto and former prime minister Raila Odinga.

 To win the presidential race in the first round, a candidate needs:

-Counting will start at the polling stations shortly after voting ends.
-Officials will then take a photo of the final tally and send the image to both the constituency and national tallying centres.
+After counting the votes, local officials take a photo of the final tally sheet and send the image to both the constituency and national tallying centres.

-To ensure transparency the media, political parties and civil society groups have been urged to run their own tallies using final results declared at the more than 40,000 polling stations.
+The media, political parties and civil society groups have been compiling their own tallies using these final results declared at the more than 40,000 polling stations.